 (b) for a second or subsequent offence, not less than $200 or more than $2 000.

-114. Authorized person may stop and examine potential carrier
+114. Authorised person may stop and examine potential carrier

-An authorized person may stop and examine any potential carrier to determine whether or not it is infected and may, for that purpose, erect signposts or barricades, or both, on roads —
+An authorised person may stop and examine any potential carrier to determine whether or not it is infected and may, for that purpose, erect signposts or barricades, or both, on roads —

 (a) in or leading to a risk area; or